 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A store selling alcoholic beverages for consumption elsewhere.
+1A shop selling alcoholic drink for consumption elsewhere.

 - ‘Southend stores and off-licences are freely selling alcohol, tobacco and fireworks to underage youngsters, an investigation has revealed.’

 - ‘I went shopping at my local off-licence recently and bought six Aussie brands at an average price of £6.65.’

 - ‘Most of the major supermarkets and off-licences are discounting the prices of wines and champagnes, perhaps anticipating the after-Christmas slump.’

 - ‘Both these leading wine shops are also off-licences - that is, legally entitled to sell beer and spirits as well as wine.’

 - ‘I knew Bill wouldn't have a problem getting served in an off-licence and he didn't.’